sheishistoric/theatre-blog/_posts/2019-05-04-waiting-for-lefty.md

 ---
 layout: post
 title: "Waiting for Lefty"
+tags:
+- Pilot Projects
+- Ignoble Artists
-tags: Pilot Projects, Ignoble Artists, Clifford Odets
+- Clifford Odets
 ---

 >We're reds if because we wanna strike, then we take over their salute, too!